WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS YELLOW FLOWERS CONTACT US

 Wood Sorrel) Oxalidaceae (Flax Family) Montane.
 Openings, meadows.

 Summer.
-In the Four Corners area, this tiny Oxalis is found in only a few places.
-It is quite common, though, in the mid-western and eastern Untied States.
-Stems and petioles have hairs and leaves are smooth and shiny.
+In the Four Corners area, this tiny Oxalis is found only in Apache County, Arizona and Archuleta County, Colorado.
+It is quite common, though, in the mid-western and eastern United States.
+Stems and petioles have hairs; leaves are smooth and shiny.
 Greek ""oxys", meaning "sharp", was given for the sharp, sour, taste of the plant.
 In 1732 the plant was first documented in a drawing by botanical illustrator, J. Dillenius, and the plant was named by Nicolaus Jacquin in 1794.
-(More biographical information.) |
+(More biographical information about Dillenius.) |

 |